manymo/manymo/README.md

 Commands:
-        launch EMULATORNAME          Launch a headless emulator and make it appear like a local device list                         List emulators; use the name attribute with the launch command shutdown [SERIALNUMBER]      Shutdown specified headless emulator or tunnel, or all if serial number omitted token                        Display a prompt to enter authorization token tunnel TUNNELKEY             Make an in-browser emulator appear like a local device
+        launch EMULATORNAME          Launch a headless emulator and make it appear like a local device list                         List emulators; use the name attribute with the launch command token                        Display a prompt to enter authorization token tunnel TUNNELKEY             Make an in-browser emulator appear like a local device